This is a 4-day Peloponnese Itinerary starting from Athens Greece and visiting Peloponnese’s 5 out of 7 subregions.

 It is probably the most fertile area in Greece with many rugged mountains and deeply indented coasts.
 Mount Taygetus in the south is the highest mountain in the Peloponnese, at 2,407 meters (7,897 ft)

-It also has many broad valleys, rivers, lakes, endless fields of grain and vegetables intertwined with citrus plantations, and miles and miles of olive groves.
+It also has many broad valleys, rivers, lakes, endless fields of grain and vegetables intertwined with citrus plantations and miles and miles of olive groves.
 The olives of Kalamata are considered among the best in the world.

 Should I pre-purchase the tickets for the sites?

-For any of the other sites mentioned in Peloponnese, no, you don’t need to.
+For any of the other sites mentioned in Peloponnese, you don’t need to.
 What happens with some museums in smaller towns and islands is that they are always closed on a certain day, usually Mondays or Tuesdays.
 So before you venture to any remote site, monastery, or museum, check out if that day is closed.
 It would be such a pity to drive all the way and find it all locked up.

 What sites can I visit in the Peloponnese?